Worried that you won’t be able to restore deleted pages or posts on the WordPress site? Don’t panic, there are many ways to recover your lost content.

 When you delete a page or post, it isn’t wiped out from your website immediately.
 WordPress sends it to a folder called Trash.
 Any page or post you delete will stay inside the trash folder for 30 days.

-So you can retrieve your deleted posts or pages easily, but you have to do it within 30 days.
+So you can recover deleted pages or posts from the trash in WordPress easily, but you have to do it within 30 days.

 Step 1: Log into your WordPress admin panel and go to Pages or Posts (Depending on which one you want to restore).